Loštice: History

-The first written mention of Loštice is from 1267, in a deed of bishop Bruno von Schauenburg.
+The first written mention of Loštice is in a deed of Bishop Bruno von Schauenburg from 1267.
 Loštice was probably promoted to a town in 1353.
 In 1414, Loštice was acquired by Boček II of Poděbrady as a part of the Bouzov estate.
 After his death, the estate was owned by Victor of Kunštát and Poděbrady and then by George of Poděbrady, who administered the estate since 1444.

 The presence of Jews is first documented in 1544.
 In 1554, a Jewish cemetery was established, and the synagogue was built in 1571.
 From 1581 to 1850, the Jewish community was independent of town administration.
 The community perished as a result of the Holocaust.

 Economy

 Loštice is known for the production of aromatic cheese called Olomoucké tvarůžky.

 Transport

 The D35 motorway (part of the European route E442), which connects Olomouc with the Hradec Králové Region, runs east of the town.